bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

   Framework](https://serverless.com/).
 Serverless Framework can be used to develop, deploy and test your serverless applications targeted towards different cloud providers, or as they describe themselves: "The complete solution for building & operating serverless applications."
-Let's have look on what this framework is all about.
+Let's have a look on what this framework is all about.

 links:
   - title: Serverless Framework